Business Loans in the Philippines: A Comprehensive Guide to Startup Loans

-- You can get a business loan from a bank or through a government program.
+- You can get a business loan from a bank, a legit private lender or through a government program.

-- Digido does not offer business loans, but you can still borrow money and spend it for any purpose, such as growing your business.
+- You can borrow money from Digido right now and spend it for any purpose, such as growing your business.

 A business loan is money that you borrow from an institution for commercial purposes.
 In many cases, business owners borrow to add funds for their newly established business, to put up a new branch, or do some renovations.